 Matthew was the founding Director of the Centre for Astrophysics and Supercomputing at Swinburne University of Technology from its inception in 1998 until 2010.

-He is currently Swinburne's Pro-Vice Chancellor for Research and the head of the Dynamic Universe theme of the ARC Centre of Excellence in All-Sky Astrophysics (CAASTRO).
+He is currently an ARC Laureate Fellow and the head of the Dynamic Universe theme of the ARC Centre of Excellence in All-Sky Astrophysics (CAASTRO).